An iron infusion helps restore low iron levels so that your body can function effectively.

 Our friendly nurse will take you into our treatment room, and prepare you for the infusion.
 Once you are ready to receive the infusion, your doctor will discuss the procedure and a nurse will assist in the administration of the IV iron infusion.
 Once you have received the infusion, you are generally able to go straight home and rest.
 It is recommended that you return to the clinic at a date requested by your doctor, to assess how the infusion has changed your iron deficiency levels.

+The total out of pocket cost of the iron infusion is $269.95.
 You will be required to make a deposit of $100 at the time of booking to secure your appointment.
-When you receive your infusion, there will be an outstanding GAP payment of $114.95.
-The rest will be rebated by medicare overnight.
+On the day of the iron infusion, there will be an outstanding GAP payment of $169.95.